Ambulance (2022 film): Marketing

 The film was marketed as a counterprogramming option for older male moviegoers.
 Pre-sales for the film trended ahead of Lionsgate's Moonfall (2022), which had a larger budget.
 Shawn Robbins from Boxoffice Pro said Universal had "done a fine job reaching its target male audience with significant promotion during major sporting events over the past few months."
 According to iSpot, Universal spent $33 million on television spots promoting the film, which generated 819 million impressions across the United States.
-Commercials were generally aired during sporting events such as NFL and NBA games, men's college basketball, Super Bowl LVI and the Winter Olympics, as well as re-runs of The Big Bang Theory.
+Commercials were generally aired during sporting events such as NFL and NBA games, men's college basketball, Super Bowl LVI, and the Winter Olympics, as well as re-runs of The Big Bang Theory.

 Reception

 Box office

-Ambulance grossed $22.3 million in the United States and Canada, and $29.7 million in other territories, for a worldwide total of $52 million.
+Ambulance grossed $22.8 million in the United States and Canada, and $29.5 million in other territories, for a worldwide total of $52.3 million.

 In the US and Canada, Ambulance was released alongside Sonic the Hedgehog 2 and the wide expansion of Everything Everywhere All at Once.
 It was projected to gross $8–14 million from 3,412 theaters in its opening weekend.
 Variety's Rebecca Rubin believed the "comparatively lean production budget ... could soften the blow in the event the film doesn't connect with audiences."
 The film made $3.2 million on its first day, including $700,000 from Thursday night previews.
 It went on to gross $8.7 million in its opening weekend, finishing fourth at the box office.
 Men made up 62% of the audience during its opening, with those above the age of 25 comprising 77% of ticket sales and those above 35 comprising 49%.
 The ethnic breakdown of the audience showed that 38% were Caucasian, 29% Hispanic and Latino Americans, 22% African American, and 11% Asian or other.
 Deadline Hollywood's Anthony D'Alessandro noted the reluctance of older male audiences to return to theaters and said, "when it comes to action films in today's cinemas, it's the superhero films that have it all, everything else is B-rated.
 They've stolen the air away from something as standard as Ambulance."
-The film made $4.1 million in its second weekend, $1.8 million in its third, and $1.2 million in its fourth before dropping out of the box office top ten.
+The film made $4.1 million in its second weekend, and $1.8 million in its third, before dropping out of the box office top ten with $1.2 million in its fourth.
 Rubin deemed the film a box-office bomb, citing its release in a crowded marketplace, lukewarm reviews, the effects of the COVID-19 pandemic on moviegoing habits, and the action genre's steady decline in popularity.

 Outside the US and Canada, the film earned $4.4 million from 35 international markets in its opening weekend.
 It made $6.6 million in its second weekend, $2.8 million in its fourth, $1.4 million in its fifth, $1.8 million in its sixth, and $572,000 in its seventh.